- What are labeling types?

 There are many labeling types and each does something different.
 Some labels are applied manually and some are applied with rules.
 The following list highlights each type and how it can be used.

 Loan Status and Portfolios are two labels that can be directly applied to a loan.
 These can trigger a rule or be the result of a rule, and they can filter search results.
 Loan statuses and sub-statuses show where loans are in the loan lifecycle.
 Portfolios can be applied to loans and indicate other information.
 A loan can have many portfolios while it can only have one loan status.

 Rule Based Labels

-Flags and stoplights are both rule-based labels.
+Flags and stoplights are both rule-based labels and are also known as tags.
 This means that once a loan meets a certain criteria, the stoplight and flag will automatically change based on the rule.
 Stoplights indicate the health of the account and flags indicate in-depth conditions about the account.
 A loan can have only one stoplight at a time, but could have many simultaneous flags.
 Flags can be customized to fit your business needs.

-All new loan or lease accounts are assigned an ID.
+All new loan or lease accounts are assigned an ID, which can be used as a tag.
 This ID can be assigned manually, automatically, or automatically with certain parameters (such as starting number, counting increment, and prefixes and suffixes).
 Custom Account Numbering explains how the IDs can be set.